camino-rs/camino/README.md

 ## Rust version support

-The minimum supported Rust version (MSRV) is **1.39**.
+The minimum supported Rust version (MSRV) for `camino` with default features is **1.39**.
 This project is tested in CI against the latest stable version of Rust and the MSRV.
 * *Stable APIs* added in later Rust versions are supported through conditional compilation in `build.rs`.
 * *Deprecations* are kept in sync with the version of Rust they're added in.
 * *Unstable APIs* are currently not supported.
 Please